FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/scripting_parameter/scripting_parameter.xml
    :language: xml

-In this example we see four different parameter.
+In this example we see four different parameters.

 * ``number`` is a normal template which will be expanded to three different :term:`workpackages <workpackage>`.
 * ``additional_number`` is a scripting parameter which creates a new template and bases on ``number``.
 The ``mode`` is set to the scripting language (``python`` and ``perl`` are allowed).
-  The additional ``type`` is optional and declare the result type after evaluating the expression.
+  The additional ``type`` is optional and declares the result type after evaluating the expression.
 The type is only used by the sort algorithm in the result step.
-It is not possible to create a template of different scripting parameter.
+It is not possible to create a template of different scripting parameters.
 Because of this second template we will get six different :term:`workpackages <workpackage>`.
 * ``number_mult`` is a small calculation.
-You can use any other existing parameter (which is used inside the same step).
+You can use any other existing parameters (which are used inside the same step).
-* ``text`` a normal parameter which uses the content of another parameter.
-For simple concatenation parameter you do not need scripting parameter.
+* ``text`` is a normal parameter which uses the content of another parameter.
+For a simple concatenation parameter you do not need a scripting parameter.

 For this example we will find the following output inside the ``run.log``-file: